 August/September are wild blueberry harvesting season!
 It's a short, sporadic season so get them while you can!
-We’ve had organic blueberries (half-pint) available as an add-on for several weeks, but wild blueberries are in another league entirely.
+We have organic blueberries (half-pint) available as an add-on almost year-round, but wild blueberries are in another league entirely.

 We know you value organic produce for the benefits it has both on your health and the environment.
 But as a busy Bostononian, you might not have time to visit the source -- the farms.
 At Boston Organics, we also value transparency in the supply chain and make sure that the food you eat comes from truly sustainable operations.